 Commercialisation and mass-popularity of the greeting card was restricted until the 19th century because of deficiencies in technology.
 However, after printing developments and the introduction of the first postage stamp in 1840, the greeting card was catapulted into mainstream society.
 Sir Henry Cole, the inventor of the stamp, then created the first commercial greeting card three years later; a Victorian England Christmas card.
 The demand for cards escalated drastically.

-The world’s oldest Christmas card…
+See the world’s oldest Christmas card…

 Enter the card companies…